esrafilian-amir/EMG-Assisted-COMAK/README.md

 ---

-**NOTE: This repository contains the source code of OpenSim 4.x.
-For OpenSim 3.x or earlier, see [this link](https://simtk-confluence.stanford.edu/display/OpenSim/Building+OpenSim+from+Source).**
+**NOTE: This repository contains the source code of EMG-ASSISTED COMAK inmplemented in OpenSim v4+.
+An example of the pipeline is provided in: Resources\Code\Matlab\JAM\exampleWalking_EMG_Assisted **

 OpenSim is software that lets users develop models of musculoskeletal structures and create dynamic simulations of movement, such as this one: